gbadamosi107/azure-network-protocols/README.md

 </p><br>

 <p>
 We will configure the firewall on Linux VM2 in Azure to deny inbound ICMP traffic from Windows VM1.
 Once this is done, Windows VM1 will stop receiving echo replies from Linux VM2.
 We will observe the result in Wireshark.
 To block ICMP traffic on Linux VM2, navigate to Network Security Group (NSG) in Azure.
-Select VM2, and edit the inbound security rule to deny ICMP.
-We can re-enable ICMP traffic on Linux VM2 by going back to NSG in Azure and changing the inbound security rule to "allow."
+Select VM2 and edit the inbound security rule to deny ICMP.
+After observing the effects, we can re-enable ICMP traffic on Linux VM2 by going back to NSG in Azure and changing the inbound security rule to "allow."
 </p>
 <br />